knighttower/typeCheckJs/README.md

 # TypeCheck JS

+---
+# ATTENTION: This repo has been moved as part of a monorepo to -> https://github.com/knighttower/JsUtility

+---

 ## A simple type checker for JavaScript

 TypeCheck JS is a JavaScript library designed for fast and efficient type checking.
 Inspired by [gkz/type-check](https://github.com/gkz/type-check), this library aims to overcome the limitations and complexities associated with TypeScript.
 It offers a lightweight, memory-efficient, and easy-to-use solution for both basic and complex type-checking requirements.
 [![release version](https://github.com/knighttower/typeCheckJs/actions/workflows/pre-release.yml/badge.svg)](https://github.com/knighttower/typeCheckJs/actions/workflows/pre-release.yml)